elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Speed: Fast.
   * Difficulty: Medium.
 The task is straightforward, but pay attention to the notes below.
 * Issues:
-  * We did not initially tighten the set screws effectively to the flat sides of the motors, and consequently had problems with the motors turning without turning the gears, set screws feeling stripped, etc. We replaced the 3mmx3mm set screws with externally purchased 4mmx3mm set screws to add more contact surface area between the inside of the screw and the allen wrench, and used a new allen wrench.
+  * I did not initially tighten the set screws effectively to the flat sides of the motors, and consequently had problems with the motors turning without turning the gears, set screws being stripped, etc. I replaced the 3mmx3mm set screws with externally purchased 4mmx3mm set screws to add more contact surface area between the inside of the screw and the hex key, used a new hex key, and have not noticed the problem since this maintenance.
-  * Modix said to tighten the belts just tight enough to where they don't sag while stationary, and don't vibrate much while moving.
-I initially had them all too tight, causing extra friction.
+  * In correspondence, Modix customer support advised me to tighten the belts just tight enough to where they do not sag while stationary, and do not vibrate visibly while in motion.
+I initially tightened all the belts too tight, causing extra friction.
   * [Troubleshooting - Layer Shifts](troubleshooting-issues.md#layer-shifts)
   * [Troubleshooting - Z Motors Binding Up](troubleshooting-issues.md#z-motors-binding-up)
 <center>